isaacabraham/mbrace-arm/README.md

 * Fully supported by Microsoft going forwards
 * Easier management - a single MBrace Worker executable / package that is accessible over HTTP can function across all node sizes, unlike Cloud Services.
 Packages are simple zip files - no need to create cspackages.
+* Easier deployment - no need to manually copy / deploy the MBrace application - handled for us by ARM.

 ## Restrictions
 * Requires PowerShell currently.
 This could be removed using the .NET ARM SDK